TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          JavaScript is written to a temporary file and included from that file.
          See "inlineStyle2TempFile" below.

-         Depends on the compatibility mode (see Tools>Install>Update wizard):
+         Depends on the compatibility mode (see the Update wizard under Tools > Install):

          *compatibility mode < 4.0: 0*